How much in assets do I need to have to warrant setting up an estate plan?

 How do I avoid estate taxes?

 Answer: Estate taxes, which are different than property taxes and income taxes, are assessed on the value of a person’s property upon death.
-The current federal estate tax exemption for 2019 is $11,400,000 with a top rate of 40% and will increase in the future at the inflation rate.
-This federal estate tax exemption amount is not permanent and is slated to go back to approximately $5,500,000, adjusted for inflation, in 2026.
+The current federal estate tax exemption for 2023 is $12,920,000 with a top rate of 40% and will increase in the future at the inflation rate.
+This federal estate tax exemption amount is not permanent and is slated to go back to approximately $7,000,000, adjusted for inflation, in 2026.
+A married couple has twice the exemption amount available.

 If a deceased person has less than this amount on death, there will be no estate taxes.
 A married couple can shield up to twice the amount of the exemption.
 And because of a law put in place in 2013, called “portability,” it is much easier to take full advantage of both spouse’s exemptions.
 It is important for a married couple to put in place the right plan for them to maximize both spouse’s exemptions and that will depend on the nature of their assets, their personal situations, and the total value of their assets.